 101 Best Hotel Restaurants Around the World

-The Daily Meal presents 101 Best Hotel Restaurants Around the World, a carefully curated collection of the world’s most exemplary epicurean endeavors
+The Daily Meal has compiled the third-annual 101 Best Hotel Restaurants Around the World.

-With hundreds of innovative restaurants to choose from, it was a culinary challenge to whittle the list down to a select 101.
-To be in contention, a hotel had to have at least 15 rooms (so quaint auberges, family-run bed and breakfasts, and famed restaurants that happen to have a few rooms for the convenience of guests were immediately eliminated).
-Likewise, notable restaurants that lie just steps from hotels, even if they are under the same ownership, were also excluded — for instance Cibo Trattoria, adjacent to the Moda Hotel in Vancouver.
+There were a few rules we established in order to narrow down our nominees: The hotel had to have at least 15 rooms (so quaint, family-run bed-and-breakfasts and famed restaurants that happen to have a few rooms for the convenience of guests were eliminated).
+In addition, notable restaurants located just a few steps from hotels, even if they are under the same ownership, were also excluded; they had to be under the same roof as well as the same proprietorship.

 Be a Part of the Conversation